-We find that 2017 is expected to a slightly better than average year compared to the past forty years.
-Outperformers: Emerging countries and Asia.
+We find that 2017 is expected to be materially better than the average year.
+Out-performers: Emerging countries in general and especially Asia.

-The graph below shows that global growth in 2017 is expected to be 2.2%.
-Thus, it is a slightly better than an average year.
-2007 was the strongest year, and 2009 the weakest year in the 40 year period.
+The graph below shows that global growth in 2017 is expected to be 2.3%.
+Thus, it is a materially better than an average year.
+2007 was the strongest year and 2009 the weakest year in the 40 year period.

 Two observations stand out when cutting the data in different ways.